-Brazil’s justice minister resigns, accusing Bolsonoro of improper conduct
+Brazil’s justice minister resigns, accusing Bolsonaro of improper conduct

-Moro said he could only discern political and improper motive behind Bolsonaro’s decision to fire Mauricio Valeixo, the head of the federal police.
+Moro said he could discern only political and improper motives behind Bolsonaro’s decision to fire Maurício Valeixo, the head of the federal police.
 He accused Bolsonaro of wanting to install a police chief who would grant him access to confidential reports and take investigative requests, jeopardizing the agency’s political independence.

-“That really isn’t the role of the military police to serve this kind of information,” Moro said.
+“That really isn’t the role of the federal police to serve this kind of information,” Moro said.

+The political drama rapidly evolved throughout Friday.
+The Brazilian attorney general called for an inquiry into the accusations.
+Then Bolsonaro denied any misconduct in a lengthy and unfocused speech.
+And finally, a nightly news program aired messages leaked by Moro that appeared to undercut Bolsonaro’s rebuttals.

+Bolsonaro had said he hadn’t tried to interfere with the federal police, but WhatsApp messages aired by the news show National Journal appeared to show Bolsonaro urging the removal of Valeixo because of investigations into his supporters.
+“Another reason for the removal,” Bolsonaro allegedly said on Thursday in a message to Moro.

+Brazilian attorney general Augusto Aras said Moro’s allegations, if true, “would reveal the practice of illegal actions.”

 The resignation deprived Bolsonaro of one of his most crucial and popular allies, further isolating him as he comes under criticism for his handling of the coronavirus crisis.

 It also illustrated how quickly the political landscape has shifted in Brazil since the arrival of the pandemic.

 Bolsonaro has repeatedly minimized the disease, calling it “a little flu” that doesn’t warrant closing businesses, shuttering schools and national isolation.
-His positioning — which he’s maintained even with 3,300 dead and 50,000 infected — has put him at odds with many of his political allies and most of the Brazilian population.
+His positioning — which he’s maintained even with more than 3,400 dead and 51,000 infected — has put him at odds with many of his political allies and most of the Brazilian population.

 Governors who once supported him have called his behavior reckless.
-Angered Brazilians are banging pots outside their windows and calling for his removal.
+Angry Brazilians are banging pots outside their windows and calling for his removal.

 And in perhaps the biggest political blow, the country’s hugely popular health minister, Luiz Henrique Mandetta — whose sober, technocratic daily news conferences calmed many anxious Brazilians — was fired by Bolsonaro last week after he repeatedly and publicly contradicted the president on the severity of the crisis.